jlapolla/sfst/outline.md

 Consider the Bourne shell, `sh`.
-The Bourne shell mandates that a symbol must consist solely of underscores, Arabic numerals ("0" through "9"), and Latin letters (both lowercase and uppercase).
+The Bourne shell mandates that a symbol must consist solely of underscores, Arabic numerals ("0" through "9"), and Latin letters (both uppercase and lowercase).
 The first character of a symbol cannot be an Arabic numeral.
 A symbol must contain at least one character.
 There is no upper limit on the length of a symbol.